LavaMoat/LavaMoat/packages/laverna/README.md

 - Builds nothing
 - Bumps no versions
+- Runs no user-defined scripts
+- Retains no state nor cache
-- Does not write to `package.json`
+- Does not write to `package.json` or lockfiles
 - Does not interact with `git` (no tags, no commits, no pushes)
 - Does not interact with GitHub (no releases)
-- Does not cache anything
+- Avails no whims

 ## Supported Environments